nathaneastwood/fablore/src/flavour/05-tales-of-aria.md

 Deep in the heart of the forests of Aria, the Rosetta bloom.

 #### Pulse of Isenloft - (ELE114)
-A veil of permafrost perserves the Ollin, and with them, Aria's past.
+A veil of permafrost preserves the Ollin, and with them, Aria's past.

 #### Pulse of Volthaven - (ELE112)
 An eclectic convergence of tradition and aspiration, the Einion strike to defend Aria's future.